 Early Notables of the Cahalen family (pre 1700)

 More information is included under the topic Early Cahalen Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cahalen family to the New World and Oceana
+Migration of the Cahalen family

 Many Irish families boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination at that time.
 Although these immigrants often arrived in a destitute state, they went on to make important contributions to the emerging nations of the United States and Canada.
 An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the Cahalen family name: Johannes Cronin who settled in Philadelphia in 1738; followed by James Cronin in 1787; Charles, Cornelius, Daniel, Edward, Eugene, James, John, Michael, Patrick, Thomas, William Cronin, all settled in Philadelphia, Pennsylvania between 1817 and 1868.

 - ^ MacLysaght, Edward, Supplement to Irish Families.
 Baltimore: Genealogical Book Company, 1964.
 Print.